tsnellgrove/oop_learning/techwtim/dc3_doc.md

 	TBD: Resolve use of descript_dict
 	IDEA: static_dict ??

 TBD: Implement formal flask code vs. app separation

-TBD: How to handle a container in a container?
-	IDEA: Only closed containers allowed in containers?
-	IDEA: You can't open a container in a container?
-TBD: Consider moving 'if hasattr(contains) code to container class?? (e.g. Door open method)

 TBD: Put client-server structure in place early!!